 19. Donnie Darko (2001)

 ‘Donnie Darko’ came at a time when the trend of leaving films abruptly at an ambiguous end started.
 The uninspiring yet thickly talented cast was not expected to pull out anything special, and when they did, everyone gasped for air.
 It became a big commercial hit, also getting substantially rave reviews from critics.
-The film has gone on to become a cult film, with many citing it as one of the best sci-fi movies of its time.
+It has gone on to become a cult film, with many citing it as one of the best sci-fi movies of its time.
 Was it just a dream?
 Or did he have an alter ego which prompted him to imagine things?
 There are no clear answers, but n number of speculations and deliberations.
-Some believe that the world is a different one than that in which Donnie lived, while some still purport it as Donnie dreaming in his bed, and getting killed in his sleep, was actually another dream he had.
+Some believe that the world is a different one than that in which Donnie lived; while some still purport it as Donnie dreaming in his bed and getting killed in his sleep, was actually another dream he had.
 Phew.

 Read More: Best Heist Movies of All Time

 ‘Prisoners’ is another movie which has been talked about a lot.
 The film employed the graphical images of webs and spiders throughout the movie, if you notice closely.
 Through the whole set-up, the growing conflicts between Adam and Anthony are indicative of a thrilling end, that has some serious action.
 The web of lies gets broader and thicker with each passing scene, furthering both of the involved parties to a place they won’t come back from.
 One of the two doesn’t come back, after he meets an accident.
 The other one’s fate isn’t decided yet.
 That is why the spider comes for him in the end, in order to decide for the other person of the same physicality.
 You understand?

 Read More: Best Visually Stunning Movies of All Time